majacQ/sdk/runtime/docs/compiler/aot/entry_point_pragma.md

 'get'/'set' parameter is used, only the getter/setter is marked.
 For static fields, the implicit getter is always marked.
 The third form does not make sense for static fields because they do not belong to an interface.

+Note that no form of entry-point annotation allows invoking a field.